Annie Furuhjelm: Career

 The Swedish Women's Association of Finland was founded in 1907 with Furuhjelm elected to the presidency.
 She would maintain that position for her lifetime.
 She became a regular speaker at international suffrage meetings; a contributor to Jus Suffragii, the official journal of the IWSA; and a personal friend and companion to Catt.
 In 1913, Furuhjelm was elected to the Parliament of Finland, one of the first twenty-one females elected.
 In the following year, she accompanied Catt when she spoke to the British Parliament in London; this was the first time an elected woman legislator had addressed the Parliament.
 In 1917, she served as part of the Law Committee which briefly reestablished the Finnish Monarchy and issued the Finnish Declaration of Independence, which ultimately led to the Finnish Republic.
 In 1919, she began working as an editor of the journal Astra and would continue in that capacity until 1927.
 Furuhjelm served in the Diet until she was defeated in 1924 despite her campaign to end Finland's Prohibition Law.
+In 1925, she was a member of the electoral college for the presidential election.
 She was reelected to serve in 1927 as a representative of the Swedish People's Party of Finland (SFP).
 When Furuhjelm retired from politics in 1929, she was awarded the Order of the White Rose of Finland.

 In her last years, Furuhjelm dedicated her time to women's rights organizations.
 She continued to push for the repeal of prohibition believing that the law was creating an upsurge in crime and smuggling and was not controlling the consumption of alcohol.
-She also published two volumes of memoirs, shortly before her death on 17 July 1937.
+She also published two volumes of memoirs, shortly before her death in Hyvinkää on 17 July 1937.